By Dr. Barry Shollenberger | 02/13/2024

 Paramount+ is a registered trademark of Paramount Pictures Corporation.

-About the Author
+About The Author

 Dr. Barry Shollenberger

-Dr. Barry Shollenberger is an associate professor in the sports management program at American Public University.
+Dr. Barry Shollenberger is an associate professor in the sports management program at American Military University.
 He holds a B.A. in General Studies from Moravian College, an M.A. in Education from Western Kentucky University, and an Ed.D. in Health, Physical Education and Recreation from The University of Alabama.
 He has coached baseball for 30 years, 15 of which were at The University of Alabama where he was recognized as the College Baseball Coach of the Year by Baseball America in 1983.

 Next Steps